iterative/dvc.org/content/docs/user-guide/experiment-management/visualizing-plots.md

 ## Defining plots

-Use the
-[DVC Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Iterative.dvc) to define plots inside your `dvc.yaml`.
+In order to create visualizations, users need to provide the data and (optionally) configuration that will help customize the plot in a `dvc.yaml` file.
+If you are using [DVCLive](/doc/dvclive/), it will configure plots, but you can also add your own custom plots.
+The easiest way is to use the [DVC Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Iterative.dvc) to define plots inside your `dvc.yaml`.

 https://youtu.be/qG2gfTuQWtk?si=ffpkBLX-odowXK-G

-In order to create visualizations, users need to provide the data and (optionally) configuration that will help customize the plot in a `dvc.yaml` file.
-If you are using [DVCLive](/doc/dvclive/), it will configure plots, but you can also add your own custom plots like this example:
+You can also manually edit `dvc.yaml` to configure plots like this:

 ```yaml
 plots: